 The most famous dive area is the Exuma Land and Sea Park, it is one of the National Park and Protected Areas managed by the Bahamas National Trust, meaning protecting their environment is a priority for them.
 There you will have the chance to dive along underwater walls, flourishing and untouched reefs and last but not least; sharks.
 They have dive sites of multiple depths so divers can enjoy a scuba experience here.
 With its protection, it is a kind of environment you won't find in many other places.

 One of the most popular dive sites within the Land and Sea Park is Jeep Reef.
-It has one of the healthiest and most colourful reefs you will ever see.
+It has one of the healthiest and most colorful reefs you will ever see.
 There is a constant current flowing over it which aids the coral in staying healthy, which then also results in a high population of fish.
-It's trademark is the coral encrusted jeep that is situated by the reef.
+Its trademark is the coral-encrusted jeep that is situated by the reef.

 There is also a wreck you can dive around; the Austin Smith Wreck, lying down at 18 m (60') and is about 25m (82') long and after being down there for 21 years, its misfortune has created a spectacular dive site.
 If you seek even more excitement then you will find this at The Washing Machine, a place where the tide can literally make you tumble around, if you wish.
 If you would rather watch from the sidelines it still has an impressive reef teeming with life.
 When it comes to reefs, the Amberjack Reef, another site, is a small patch of reef that is incredibly alive, you will be surrounded by thousands of fish and there are multiple reefs shark that call that patch their home.

 Another unique experience that the Exuma Cays provide is the chance to dive in a blue hole, as this is quite close to Nassau it can be done either at the beginning or the very end of the trip.
 This dive site is named the Lost Blue Hole.
-The hole itself is 60 metres (196') deep, with numerous levels of excitement.
-The rim lies at 12m (40') which is inhabited by endless corals, stingrays a schools of fish.
-At 24m (80') there is a lobster filled crevice and during the spring months blacknose sharks inhabit the holes deepest level.
+The hole itself is 60 meters (196') deep, with numerous levels of excitement.
+The rim lies at 12m (40') which is inhabited by endless corals, stingrays a school of fish.
+At 24m (80') there is a lobster filled crevice and during the spring months, black nose sharks inhabit the holes deepest level.

 These are just a few dive sites a Bahamas liveaboard could visit, there are many more, each with something special to offer.
 Many of the sites you will visit are only accessible by liveaboards, which eliminates it being overcrowded, a big plus.